| wiki | english spanish wikibooks |

 pass by reference

-define fibonacci_next (*array[], n) { array[n] = array[n-1] + array[n-2] return array[n] }
+define fibonacci_next (*array[], n) { array[n] = array[n-1] + array[n-2] return array[n] }call by reference

 fibonacci_next(vec[])